williamshen-nz/relational_ndf/README.md

 # Relational Neural Descriptor Fields (R-NDF)
-This is a modified implementation of R-NDF with some additional features, including
+This is a modified implementation of R-NDF with some additional features targeted for extracting images for a NeRF:

-- Capturing a dataset for training a NeRF
+1. Capturing a dataset for training a NeRF
    - By default we capture 36 views around the center of the table.
    - You can modify the configuration in [src/rndf_robot/config/default_nerf_cfg.py](src/rndf_robot/config/default_nerf_cfg.py)
-- CPU-only support
+2. CPU-only support
     - You can evaluate R-NDF on CPU (e.g. M1 Mac).
 No configuration are special flags needed.
     - Note that the evaluation is super slow on CPU, you may want to adjust the `--opt-iterations` flag.
-- Minor improved functionality for PyBullet including:
+3. Minor improved functionality for PyBullet including:
-  - Loading textures/colors randomly for the objects and table
+    - Loading textures for the table, and random colors for the object meshes
-  - By default disabling the debug visualizer which slows things down
+    - Disabling the debug visualizer which slows things down

 Please see [OG_README.md](OG_README.md) for the original README file.
 The installation instructions are all there.
 There may be other hacks you will need to do to get this version of the codebase working.